airscripts/blog/content/english/about.md

 Oh yes!
 I cannot miss out an honorable mention to paleonthology and specifically to **dinosaurs**.

-Of all, however, information technology was the one I never lost sight of.
+Of all, however, computer science was the one I never lost sight of.
 The possibility of being able to create tools that could make people's life better through lines of code, got me so excited to make this interest, **passion** and later also **work**.